poac-dev/poac/CONTRIBUTING.md

 prove -j$(nproc) --shuffle tests/[0-9]*.sh
 ```

 Make sure to add new tests for any new functionality you introduce.
+See
+<https://github.com/felipec/sharness/blob/v1.2.1/API.md> for more information on
+how to use the `sharness` test framework.

 ## Documentation